Skip to main content

 On the next day, which followed the Day of Preparation, the chief priests and Pharisees gathered together to Pilate, saying, "Sir, we remember, while He was still alive, how that deceiver said, 'After three days I will rise.'
 Therefore command that the tomb be made secure until the third day, lest His disciples come by night and steal Him away, and say to the people, 'He has risen from the dead.'
 So the last deception will be worse than the first."
 Pilate said to them, "You have a guard; go your way, make it as secure as you know how."
 So they went and made the tomb secure, sealing the stone and setting the guard.
 (Matthew 27:62–66)

-2. "The third day since" was prompted by the discovery of the empty tomb
+2. The discovery of the empty tomb

-The words of the Emmaus disciples cannot be divorced from the shock that had just electrified Jerusalem: the tomb was empty!
+The words of the Emmaus disciples cannot be separated from the shock that had just electrified Jerusalem: the tomb was empty!
 The women had gone early on Sunday to perform their final act of devotion, carrying the spices they had prepared.
 Instead of a sealed grave, they found an open one and angels declaring that Christ was alive.

-But we were hoping that it was He who was going to redeem Israel.
-Indeed, besides all this, today is the third day since these things happened.
+(…) today is the third day since these things happened.
 Yes, and certain women of our company, who arrived at the tomb early, astonished us.
 When they did not find His body, they came saying that they had also seen a vision of angels who said He was alive.
 (Luke 24:21–23)

 Conclusion

-Combined with the insurmountable logistical problems of the Thursday view, the Emmaus disciples' words confirm rather than undermine the Wednesday chronology.
-And they do so on two independent grounds: the rulers' ongoing conspiracy and Luke's own narrative context.
+Far from forcing a Thursday crucifixion, Luke 24:21 actually strengthens the Wednesday chronology.
+The phrase "the third day since these things" refers to the entire sequence of passion events — the condemnation, the crucifixion, the burial, the sealing of the tomb, and the setting of the guard — with the latter taking place on the day after the crucifixion, that is, on Thursday.
+Combined with the insurmountable problems of the Thursday view, the Emmaus disciples' words confirm rather than undermine the Wednesday chronology.
+And they do so on two independent grounds: first, the rulers' ongoing conspiracy; and second, the discovery of the empty tomb that prompted their words.
 Each strand reinforces the other.
-Taken together with the rest of the evidence, they strengthen the cumulative case for the Wednesday chronology.
+Taken together with the rest of the evidence, they strengthen the overall cumulative case for the Wednesday chronology.

 Mark 16:9 — A Misunderstood Text